-- A DSP helped a person, with an allergy to bees, with his Epi-pen after being stung. - A person became unresponsive and began turning blue.
-The DSP called 911 and began CPR.
+- A person became unresponsive and began turning blue.
+The DSP called 9-1-1 and began CPR.
 The person was resituated but then stopped breathing again.
 Staff again initiated CPR until paramedics arrived.
 The person was hospitalized but is doing well now. - During dinner, a person choked.
 The DSP performed abdominal thrusts until the food was dislodged.
+The person was examined at the emergency room (ER) and is doing fine.